-ST: Traditional preoccupations with diversion and non-punitive treatment for young offenders were now joined and partially displaced by a renewed emphasis on juridical punishment and 'just deserts'.
+(ST 60): Traditional preoccupations with diversion and non-punitive treatment for young offenders were now joined and partially displaced by a renewed emphasis on juridical punishment and 'just deserts'.

-TT: Questo processo comporta anche l'abbandono delle misure di riabilitazione per i minori e il ritorno all'intervento penale in senso stretto, alla punizione, al concetto di merito.
+(TT 60): Questo processo comporta anche l'abbandono delle misure di riabilitazione per i minori e il ritorno all'intervento penale in senso stretto, alla punizione, al concetto di merito.

-The TT, as we can expect from a reserach article published in a specialized journal, is [+formal], in particular in the rendering of "just deserts", which indicates "that which is deserved; a due reward or recompense, whether good or evil" (OED) and has been substituded by a highly more formal concetto di merito, which gains in formality while losing in conciseness.
+The TT, as we can expect from a research article published in a specialized journal, is [+formal], in particular in the rendering of "just deserts", which indicates "that which is deserved; a due reward or recompense, whether good or evil" (OED) and has been substituded with a highly more formal concetto di merito, which gains in formality while losing in conciseness.

 Under the variable of Textual meanings and their lexico-grammatical realizations, we will focus on Cohesion, which is particularly relevant in this text.
-Indeed, the ST is highly cohesive, especially through Lexical cohesion realized by Repetition.
+Indeed, the ST is highly cohesive, especially through Lexical cohesion realized by

+Repetition.
 The key words linked to the two experiential domains announced in the subheading, i.e., "crime" and "individual responsibility", are widely repeated through the ST. Italian, as we know, does not show a great appreciation for repetition, which in general is not highly tolerated in specialized texts in the field of human sciences.
 However, as Hatim and Mason remind us, "[...] reiteration of text items is always motivated" (1990: 124).
 Therefore, a translator who wishes to produce a functionally equivalent TT should not drastically eliminate it.
 In some cases, s/he could opt for alternative strategies to render the cohesive link.
-Our ST includes a high number of occurrences of "crime(s)" (13) and "criminal(s)" (3), and also one instance of "criminality", from Latin, used to avoid the repetition wth "crime" within the same clause ("Public concern with rising crime, particularly petty criminality"), which functions as a lexical 'scatter'.
+Our ST includes a large number of occurrences of "crime(s)" (13) and "criminal(s)" (3), and also one instance of "criminality", from Latin, presumably used to avoid the repetition wth "crime" within the same clause ("Public concern with rising crime, particularly the petty criminality"), which functions as a lexical 'scatter'.
 They have been rendered in the TT as follows:

-ST: ...crime and its control (came to occupy...)

-TT: ...la criminalità e il suo controllo...
+(ST 61): ...crime and its control (came to occupy...)
+(TT 61): ...la criminalità e il suo controllo...

-ST: ...crime had been rising...

-TT: ...una crescita...della criminalità
+(ST 62): ...crime had been rising...
+(TT 62): ...una crescita...della criminalità

-ST: Crime rates...
+(ST 63): Crime rates...
+(TT 63): ...tassi...

-TT: ...tassi...
 [0]

-ST: British Crime Survey

-TT: indagini di vittimizzazione
+(ST 64): British Crime Survey (TT 64): indagini di vittimizzazione

-ST: crimes of violence

-TT: la criminalità violenta
+(ST 65): crimes of violence (TT 65): la criminalità violenta

-ST: ...the British Crime Survey...

-TT: ... le British Crime Surveys
+(ST 66): ...the British Crime Survey...
+(TT 66): ... le British Crime Surveys

-ST: ...about one third of crimes...

-TT: ...un terzo dei reati
+(ST 67): ...about one third of crimes...
+(TT 67): ...un terzo dei reati

-ST: the criminal justice system
+(ST 68): the criminal justice system (TT 68): sistema penale

-TT: sistema penale

-ST: Crime, according to...

-TT: la criminalità...

-ST: Crime is unique...

-TT: La criminalità...
+(ST 69): Crime, according to...
+(TT 69): ...la criminalità...
+(ST 70): Crime is unique...
+(TT 70): La criminalità...

-ST: Public concern with rising crime, particularly petty criminality...

-TT: La preoccupazione verso la criminalità, in particolare verso la piccola criminalità
+(ST 71): Public concern with rising crime, particularly the petty criminality (TT 71): La preoccupazione verso la criminalità, in particolare verso la piccola criminalità

-ST: ...notions of crime...
+(ST 72): ...notions of crime...
+(TT 72): ...interpretazione della criminalità...

-TT: ...interpretazione della criminilità...

-ST: ..plenty of poor people who are not criminals!

-TT: ...non tutti i giovani diventano criminali!
+(ST 73): ...plenty of poor people who are not criminals!
+(TT 73): ...non tutti i giovani diventano criminali!

-ST: ...of the criminal offender...
+(ST 74): ...of the criminal offender...
+(TT 74): autori...di reato

-TT: autori...di reato

-ST: ...to take action against crime

-TT: tutelarsi in maniera attiva dalla criminalità
+(ST 75): ...to take action against crime (TT 75): tutelarsi in maniera attiva dalla criminalità

-ST: ...in the sphere of crime prevention...

-TT: nella prevenzione della criminalità
+(ST 76): ...in the sphere of crime prevention...
+(TT 76): nella prevenzione della criminalità